 Cons

 Beskar brings lightweight knee pads for tiling.
 These pads are doubly cushioned with EVA foams.
 No gel injected.
 The outer layer is slip-resistant leather made.
 Polyester mesh webbing technology allows good ventilation.
 Flexible double straps on both sides will keep the pads comfortably snugly.
 They are also easy to remove.
+One of the major perks these pads offer is lighter weight than other bulky pads out there.
+So they are comfortable to move around in and work with.
+The pads are easy to clean but not water-resistant.
+Undulant surfaces may still damage your knees.

 Features